nonlinearjunkie/Image-Augmentation/README.md

-# Image-Alignments
+# Image-Augmentation
-Image Alignment Using C++ in Naive approach
+Image Augmentation Using C++ in Naive approach